Central Catholic High School (Massachusetts): Athletics

-In 2008 the baseball team won the MIAA prestigious sportsmanship TEAM award as well as the Massachusetts Alliance for Sportsmanship award given by the Boston Red Sox.
-The boys winning the state championship in 2008.
-Girls were state champs in 2009.
-The golf team year in and year out compete for the MVC championship winning 5 back to back titles in recent years as well as in 2009.
-Wrestling and track perennially contend for MVC, sectional, and state championships.
+In 2008 the baseball team won the MIAA sportsmanship TEAM award as well as the Massachusetts Alliance for Sportsmanship award given by the Boston Red Sox.
+Girls were state champions in 2009.

-The boys recently won the 2009 state championship in outdoor track.
+The boys won the 2009 state championship in outdoor track.
+The boys' and girls' track teams won the 2017 state championships in outdoor track.
 The softball team in 2008 won the Division 2 North Sectional Championship and more recently won the MVC Championship in 2010.
-The Lady Raider soccer program just captured its first MVC crown in ten years in 2008 and repeated in 2009.
-On March 14 of 2009, the girls won the state championship in girls hoop at the DCU Center in Worcester, MA.
-The Boys Outdoor Track team are back-to-back State Champions, in 2009 and 2010.
+The Lady Raider soccer program won its first MVC crown in ten years in 2008 and won again in 2009.
+On March 14 2009, the girls won the state championship in girls' hoop at the DCU Center in Worcester, MA.
+The boys' outdoor track team were state champions in 2009 and 2010.

-In 2013, the football team made an improbable run to the Division 1 State Championship, upsetting multiple powerhouse programs throughout the playoffs including Everett, Acton-Boxborough, and Xaverian.
-They finished the season with a 12–1 record and defeated Xaverian in the Division 1 State Championship by a score of 34–17 at Gillette Stadium in Foxborough Massachusetts.
+In 2013, the football team finished the season with a 12–1 record and defeated Xaverian in the Division 1 State Championship by a score of 34–17 at Gillette Stadium in Foxborough Massachusetts.

-The school colors are red & navy blue.
-Those colors are proudly worn during pep rallies and games as Central Catholic has some of the most dedicated and enthusiastic fans in the nation.
-The school has had a history of dedicated fans known as the "red sea" who have gone particularly out of their way to show their dedication.
-"Moses Parting the Red Sea", one of the unique rallying cheers, has gone viral on Facebook since his first appearance in 2010.
+The school colors are red and navy blue.
+Those colors are worn during pep rallies and games as Central Catholic has had a history of dedicated fans known as the "red sea" who have gone out of their way to show their dedication.
+"Moses Parting the Red Sea", one of the rallying cheers, has gone viral on Facebook since 2010.